veNNNx/Keyboard_hid_python/README.md

 ## Deployment
-Run raspberry with plugged usb cable into PWR socket Run clean raspbian on raspberry and connect to it by ssh
+Run raspberry with plugged usb cable into PWR socket/ Run clean raspbian on raspberry and connect to it by ssh/
-Optional: Connect bluetooth keyboard to raspberry
+Optional: Connect bluetooth keyboard to raspberry/

 Clone repo
 ```bash